tcarruth/MERA/README.md

-# MERA
+# EDS
-Method Evaluation and Risk Assessment
+Evaluation by Dynamical Simulation.
+Using operating models for population risk assessment.